MDCS Takes Education Outdoors

 The goal of our Education Outdoors program is to take advantage of our proximity to so much public land by teaching the curriculum in a wilderness setting.
 This opens up a large realm of possibilities.
 Along with regular content, students learn the tenets of minimum impact camping, self-care skills for traveling in the outdoors, and come out of a trip with a sense of accomplishment that simply cannot be obtained in a traditional classroom setting.

-We continue to refine the curriculum to provide students with a stair-stepped series of outdoor experiences beginning with a one night car camping trip to Joyce Kilmer Memorial Forest for fourth graders and culminating with a five day, four night canoeing and backpacking expedition to Hazel Creek in Great Smoky Mountains National Park for our eighth grade.
+We continue to refine the curriculum to provide students with a stair-stepped series of outdoor experiences beginning with a one night camping trip to Deep Creek for fifth graders and culminating with a five day, four night canoeing and backpacking expedition to Hazel Creek in Great Smoky Mountains National Park for our eighth grade.
 The Hazel Creek trip will happen in late September or early October every year.

 PS: You can view our basic gear list by following this link.